Action Park: Waterworld

 Water-based attractions made up half of the park's rides and accounted for the greatest share of its casualty count.
 Mountain Creek Waterpark and its currently revived Action Park still operate some of these attractions.
-It also had a miniature golf course and standard pools and rides for children.
+It also had a miniature golf course, standard pools, and rides for children.
 These were sometimes smaller, safer versions of the park's main attractions.